asadalam/FINN_MatrixVector_RTL/proj/src/README.md

 ### Input Buffer: mvau_inp_buffer.sv
 This unit stores one column of input feature map as it is multiplied with multiple rows of the weight matrix.
-During the first SIMD*SF clock cycles, the input buffer is written with new elements of the input feature map and for the next SIMD*(NF-1) clock cycles, the input buffer is re-used for other computations.
+During the first SIMDxSF clock cycles, the input buffer is written with new elements of the input feature map and for the next SIMDx(NF-1) clock cycles, the input buffer is re-used for other computations.

 A package file defines constants used in various design files (mvau_defn.pkg).